Outlook doubtful, ask again later.

 - Atsuko aka Akko's mirror in Himitsu no Akko-chan, which makes her a Master of Disguise.

 - Sailor Neptune's Deep Aqua Mirror in Sailor Moon, one of the talismans that summons the Holy Grail.
 It can be used to see other locations and reveal illusions, not to mention it shoots water out of the glass.

 - Also Nehelenia's mirror in Super S, which corrupts her younger self into the Vain Sorceress she grew up to be.
-Later, in the first part of Stars, Nehelenia used mirrors and crystal shards to brainwash some people (including Mamoru) and traps the Senshi in others until Usagi, The Messiah, talks her out of it.
+Later, in the first part of Stars, Nehelenia used mirrors and crystal shards to brainwash some people (including Mamoru) and traps the Senshi in others until Usagi, the Messianic Archetype, talks her out of it.

 - The two mirrors in Mugen Densetsu Takamagahara Dream Saga.
 They're both based on Amaterasu's mirror.